Our 2018 Dash Cam Recommendations & Top Picks

 So DOD 2-Channel Dash Cams or the BlackVue DR750S-2CH?

-The DOD 2-channel Dash Cams have better video quality and license plate recognition than the BlackVue.
-The BlackVue DR750S-2CH is currently the only 2-channel Dash Cam with a 60FPS option which assists capturing license plates on fast moving vehicles.
-However, the standard 30FPS on the DOD still has the edge under most driving conditions.
+The DOD 2-channel Dash Cams have better video quality than the BlackVue.
+The BlackVue DR750S-2CH is currently the only 2-channel Dash Cam with a 60FPS option which assists capturing details on fast moving vehicles better.
+However, the standard 30FPS on the DOD still has the edge over BlackVue under most driving conditions.

-We like that the BlackVue DR750S-2CH has pre-buffered parking mode whereas the DOD duals currently do not.
+We like that the BlackVue DR750S-2CH has pre-buffered parking mode.
 The DR750S-2CH records a parking mode file starting 5 seconds before the motion trigger so you do capture more of the lead up to the trigger.
-DOD duals record after the motion trigger, no pre-recordings at this point.
+DOD duals record after the motion trigger, no pre-recordings.

 The BlackVue DR750S-2CH also has an “Over The Cloud” feature.
 Once connected to an internet source (BYO data), the DR750S-2CH can send the user live footage and receive alerts remotely or “back to base”.
 This feature however is not used by the majority of average drivers, it is more appealing to fleet users.